 Preparing for a Volcanic Eruption

 Preparing for a volcanic eruption is not that complicated.
 Minimally, you need a gas mask for each of your family members.
 A bug-out bag for each person is also a must.

 Another thing you can do is get one of those N95 respirators.
-You can get 10 of them for less than 20 bucks off Amazon.
-(As a side note, the N95 mask is also good protection against the AH1N1 virus as well as a multitude of other contaminants.)
+As a side note, the N95 mask is also good against viruses as well as a multitude of other contaminants.

 Next, you need to carefully consider bugging out.
 Your decision will depend on how close you are to the caldera and the potential magnitude of the eruption (which is impossible to determine with certainty), you’re going to either bug in or out.
 Probably out.

 Just in case you can afford the luxury to bug in (let’s assume for a moment that things aren’t that bad), you’re probably still going to have to spend between a few days and a few weeks inside the house.